Conflict Management Services team

 conflict management consultant

-Rachel de Jager is a conflict management consultant in the Conflict Management Office.
-She came to this role in 2020 after 11 years as a business and leadership coach working with individuals and teams.
-She specialized in leadership and conflict there and worked as a conflict coaching practice lead.
+Rachel de Jager is a mediator and conflict management consultant with the Conflict Management Office.
+She came to this role in 2020 after 11 years as a business and leadership coach working with individuals and teams, specializing in leadership and conflict.

-Before training as a coach, Rachel worked as an human resources consultant providing HR expertise to leaders in a variety of government organizations.
-Rachel brings experience supervising in the Public Service and also extensive facilitation experience, and she uses her experience to support individuals and teams working through conflict successfully.
+Prior to that, she was an HR consultant providing expertise to leaders in a variety of government organizations.
+Rachel brings experience supervising in the Public Service and extensive facilitation experience, and she uses her experience to support individuals and teams work through conflict successfully.

-Rachel is a Certified Human Resources Professional with the Canadian Council of Human Resources Associations; a Certified BC Public Service Coach and Certified CINERGY Conflict Management Coach.
-She has completed various professional training in communication, leadership, conflict resolution, team coaching, specialized coaching for leaders and others, and human resources.
+Rachel (Cert.
+ConRes) completed her mediation certification with the Justice Institute of BC.
+She is also a Certified Human Resources Professional with the CCHRA and has multiple coaching certifications.
+Her education and professional development includes training in communication, leadership, conflict resolution, team coaching, specialized coaching and human resources.

 Shelley John